 He shares his fond memories of growing up at 16 Agnes Hunt Village.

 I was just three months old, and my sister Sandra was two, when we moved into number 16 with our parents Elsie and Eric Shapcott in December 1955.

-The Royal British Legion helped to secure a bungalow in the Agnes Hunt Village for my father who had suffered spinal injury while serving in the Royal Artillery and underwent several operations and long periods of treatment in the Robert Jones and Agnes Hunt Orthopaedic hospital.
+The Royal British Legion helped to secure a bungalow in the Agnes Hunt Village for my father.
+He had suffered spinal injury while serving in the Royal Artillery, and underwent several operations and long periods of treatment in the Robert Jones and Agnes Hunt Orthopaedic hospital.

 Many of the buildings in the Derwen were of wooden construction back then and a lady named Cath served in the shop where we bought our sweets on our way to a carefree afternoon playing in the brook, where later we would become serious anglers fishing for trout.
 We were all into sport and spent many long summer days playing games on the green in the centre of the bungalows.

 My father passed away in 1990 but my mother remained in the bungalow until her death in 2011 having lived there for just over 55 years.
 Mark now lives in his Morda and his sister Sandra lives in Wrexham.